 Subjects were neutrally informed about the relevant terms in the experiment.
-To help them with the decision making within a bilateral relationship, the instructions explained how to discount the buyer's valuation over time and presented them with a table that showed the evolution of the surplus from the bilateral relationship with a high- and low-valuation buyer, respectively.5
+To help them with the decision making within a bilateral relationship, the instructions explained how to discount the buyer's valuation over time and presented them with a table that showed the evolution of the surplus from the bilateral relationship with a high- and low-valuation buyer, respectively.6

-The experiment was programmed and run in oTree.
+The experiment was programmed and run in oTree (Chen et al., 2016).
 Sessions lasted a maximum of two hours.
 Participants received a show-up fee of CHF 20 (roughly \$20).
-Additional payments were contingent on performance.6 Average total payments in the sale and rental models were CHF 24 and CHF 32, respectively.
+Additional payments were contingent on performance.7 Average total payments in the sale and rental models were CHF 24 and CHF 32, respectively.
+An ethics approval was obtained from the Ethics Committee of the University of St. Gallen (HSG-EC-20210115-A).